 From mythology to modern practice, respect for nature flows deep in the genes of Chile’s 1.5 million people.
 Setting an example for all the world, sustainability has been established as an essential part of the education curriculum since 2009, when environmental certifications were introduced at all levels from nursery to secondary schools.

 Chile’s next generation has sound footsteps to follow, with 45% of the country’s energy already produced using renewable sources such as solar fields, wind farms and geothermal activity.
 The nation’s goal is to increase their clean energy consumption to 90% by 2050.

 The Chileans invite you two explore its nooks and crannies with the same respect for the natural world.
 A world leader in sustainable tourism, its visitors flock for unique opportunities to enjoy glamping in small pods among wild llamas, taking in views of Torres del Paine, Patagonia.
 Support for eco-friendly tourism comes from the top, with its government officially defining its vision for 2020 to make Chile ‘admired and known for its attractive, varied, sustainable and high-quality tourism’.

 Set against Chile’s spectacular natural backdrop, the colourful house of Valparaiso, vibrant street art in villages and cities across the country, lively tango salons and eccentric poetry bars attract and foster some of the world’s most captivating creatives.
 Little surprise that two of modern literature’s biggest writers come from Chile: Pablo Neruda and Isabel Allende.

-We hope the VILDNIS AW18 collection transports you to the streets and plains of Chile, and in the process empowers you to be a ‘kind female spirit’ through a fashionable show of love and respect for the natural world that inspired your wardrobe.
+We hope this VILDNIS collection will transport you to the streets and plains of Chile, and in the process empowers you to be a ‘kind female spirit’ through a fashionable show of love and respect for the natural world that inspired your wardrobe.